Accessing Green Infrastructure Workshops in Michigan's Cities

 Summary

-Organizations and individuals based in Michigan who are engaged in Other may be eligible to apply for this funding opportunity.
+Organizations and individuals based in Michigan who are engaged in Municipalities may be eligible to apply for this funding opportunity.
 To discover more grants that align with your mission and objectives, visit The Grant Portal and explore listings using the Search Grant tool.

 Grant Overview